Harry Kane: 2018–2020: Captaincy and FIFA World Cup Golden Boot

-2021–present: Euro finals and all-time England top scorer
+2021–2024: Euro finals and all-time England top scorer

 In the qualifying phase of UEFA Euro 2020, Kane captained the 1,000th match played by England, and scored a hat-trick against Montenegro.
 This brought his tally to 31, which placed him sixth in the all-time list of England's top goalscorers and also made him the highest-ever scoring England captain.
 The 7–0 win also secured England's qualification to UEFA Euro 2020.
 Kane was in fine form throughout the qualifying process, becoming the first Englishman to score in every game in a qualifying campaign, registering a total of twelve goals – the joint-most for an England player in a single year.

 In the Euro 2020 round of 16 match on 29 June 2021, Kane scored the second goal against Germany.
 This was his first goal of the tournament in a 2–0 victory for England.
 He scored a further two goals in the quarter-finals match against Ukraine on 3 July.
 In the semi-final against Denmark, Kane scored the winning goal in a 2–1 triumph that secured England's place in the Euro 2020 final, the country's first final in a major competition since 1966, which they subsequently lost to Italy in a penalty shootout after a 1–1 draw in regular time.
 In the unsuccessful shootout, Kane did convert his penalty but England ultimately lost 3–2.